UniExeterRSE/intro-to-python/_episodes/15_wrap_up.md

 ## What next?

 The hard part is to choose what to learn next.
-The best thing you can do is to start using Python, and use it as much as possible, for as many different types of task you can.
+The best thing you can do is to start using Python, and use it as much as possible, for as many different types of task as you can.
 At this stage in your journey, gathering broad knowledge will be more beneficial than specialising.
-However, we have provided a list of resources to check out next [here](https://uniexeterrse.github.io/intro-to-python/resources.html).
+However, we have provided a list of resources to check out next [here](https://uniexeterrse.github.io/intro-to-python/resources.html), which cover many bases.